-Prerequisite: Member of Band; pianists or guitarists; permission of instructor; may be repeated for credit course may be repeated for credit.
+Prerequisite: Member of Band; pianists or guitarists; permission of instructor; may be repeated for credit

 Course Description: High ability instrumental music students present polished performances in various venues.
 For Band students, Stage Band does not replace participation in concert band rehearsals and performances.
-Members of Stage Band may be required to participate in evening performances.
-This
+Members of Jazz Band may be required to participate in evening performances.
+This course may be repeated for credit.